Chibutondu/Git-for-beginners-myproject/readme.txt.txt

-Welcome to my first project!
+Welcome to "Git for beginners" myproject!

 Author: David Chibutondu Ikeh